UK's Johnson warns EU against any 'Napoleonic' tariffs in no-deal Brexit

 Bank of England Governor Mark Carney has said a provision that permits trade to continue unchanged between two parties if they so decide could only be applied when a trade deal was in place or about to be in place.

 Johnson repeated a warning that there would be “creative ambiguity” about when and how a previously agreed 39 billion pound ($50 billion) exit bill gets paid to the EU.
+He ruled out any extension of the Brexit talks beyond Oct.
+31.

 He repeatedly refused to answer questions about an argument with his girlfriend which has raised doubts about his fitness to lead the country.